How to Start Making Your Own Cold Brew – A Step by Step Guide

 • Place your ground coffee into the coffee cloth or sock.

-• Do your best to stir coffee within sock, making sure all the coffee grounds are saturated.
+• Stir the coffee within the sock thoroughly to ensure all the grounds are saturated.

-• Here try to shoot for a steeping time similar to the paper filter method – 12 hours at room temperature or 24 hours refrigerated.
+• Aim for a steeping time similar to the paper filter method—12 hours at room temperature or 24 hours refrigerated.

-• Take out the sock, gently press to drain the water.
-Compost your coffee and rinse your coffee sock.
+• Remove the sock and gently press to drain the water.
+Compost the coffee grounds and rinse your coffee sock.

 • Your brew is ready!
-No decanting required with this brewing method.
+No decanting is required with this method.

-• Refrigerate before serving for two hours if you were brewing at room temperature.
+• Refrigerate for two hours before serving if brewed at room temperature.

-• If you have the equipment, infuse some nitrogen in it, to make it into a Nitro Cold Brew.
+• If you have the equipment, consider infusing nitrogen to create a Nitro Cold Brew.

 Discover more from That's Cold Brew Coffee